listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

 ### Handling Approvals and Rejections

 Next, we need to implement the `onActionRequest` function.
-We're going to have two cases here:
+We're going to have two cases here.

-If the user has approved the action, we need to send a `data-action-decision` part with the action ID and the decision.
+- If the user has approved the action, we need to send a `data-action-decision` part with the action ID and the decision.
+- If the user has rejected the action, we need to save the action in the state so that we can show the feedback input.

 ```tsx
 <Message